willward20/willward20.github.io/_projects/RSS-terrain-adaptation/index.md

 {% include image-gallery.html images="figure1.png" height="400" %}

-## Adaptation Enables Safer Model Predictive Control
+## Successful Adaptation to Challenging Ice Terrain
 * We train a function encoder on driving data from a Unity simulation.
 * At runtime, the function encoder successfully adapts to a **challenging, unknown icy terrain.**
 * The robot uses MPPI control to navigate on the ice, reaching waypoint goals while avoiding trees.  ​